mrmostafaxd/scrimba-frontend/README.md

 # scrimba-frontend
 repository for all the challenges and projects from Scrimba Frontend Path.

-The main index can be accessed from [link](https://merry-kataifi-dfcaa9.netlify.app/).

 ## Projects Index
 ### Module 02
 | Project | GitHub Directory | URL |